Collection: Men's Nubuck Leather Gloves

 How do I care for nubuck?

 A soft brush after each wear lifts the nap and removes dust.
-For marks, use a nubuck eraser or fine sandpaper-style cleaning block.
+For marks, use a nubuck eraser or fine cleaning block.
 If wet, blot dry and brush; never use water-based cleaners or leather conditioners, which can flatten the nap.

 What size should I order?